autopilotpattern/hello-world/README.md

 ## Overview

 The application is divided into 4 parts:
-1. Frontend - nginx server rendering static assets
+1. nginx - nginx server rendering static assets
-2. Consul - service catalog used to keep track of registered services
+2. consul - service catalog used to keep track of registered services
-3. Hello - Node.js service responding with the word "Hello"
+3. hello - Node.js service responding with the word "Hello"
-4. Hello - Node.js service responding with the word "World"
+4. world - Node.js service responding with the word "World"

 ![application configuration diagram](application-diagram.jpg)